MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 ## Prerequisites

 - [!INCLUDE [Medical and emergency usage](includes/pva-usage-limitations.md)]
-- Your organization’s [Microsoft Teams app permission policies](/microsoftteams/teams-app-permission-policies) will need to allow Power Platform apps to be added to teams before you or other users can find and add your bot to Microsoft Teams.
+- Your organization’s [Microsoft Teams app permission policies](/microsoftteams/teams-app-permission-policies) will need to allow Power Platform apps to be added to Microsoft Teams before you can install the bot directly or other users can install via shared link in Microsoft Teams.
 - Before installing the bot for yourself or sharing the bot with others, you should [publish the bot at least once](publication-fundamentals-publish-channels.md).